costott/rs118/src/raytracer.md

 Play around with the scene, change the objects and their positions, put the camera at weird angles, see what cool pictures you can generate.

 There are two more books that follow on from this [Ray Tracing: The Next Week](https://raytracing.github.io/books/RayTracingTheNextWeek.html) and [Ray Tracing: The Rest of Your Life](https://raytracing.github.io/books/RayTracingTheRestOfYourLife.html), which go on and add a bunch more features to the ray tracer.
-This was only up to the end of the first book so, the others are certainly worth a read, though you'll have to [carcinise](https://en.wikipedia.org/wiki/Carcinisation) it yourself (or do it in C++, which despite all it's problems is still widely used and a good skill to have).
+This was only up to the end of the first book so, the others are certainly worth a read, though you'll have to [carcinise](https://en.wikipedia.org/wiki/Carcinisation) it yourself (or do it in C++, which despite all its problems is still widely used and a good skill to have).